florence-banner-4

 Curriculum

 The Semester in Florence program is open to all majors and offers students the opportunity to discover Florence, Tuscany, Italy, and broader Europe.
 The curriculum promotes engaged, hands-on learning in the city that travelers routinely designate "the best city in the world."
-Courses focus on Italian gastronomy and oenology, the Renaissance tradition, and contemporary European eduction, business and politics.
+Courses focus on Italian gastronomy; Italian wine culture; the Renaissance tradition in society & the arts; Florence in literature; global politics and issue advocacy; and U.S. and Italian approaches to marketing.

-Each program course is worth three credits and counts as a JMU course.
-Fall and spring students register for a minimum of 16 Florence-based credit hours, which may require pre- and post-program instruction, (including three credits of Italian and one credit of University Studies), and summer students register for 10 Florence-based credit hours (including three credits of Italian and one credit of University Studies).
-In addition, fall and spring students may take an independent study in their major under the supervision of a JMU faculty member and the prior approval of program director Charles Blake.
+Each elective program course is worth three credits and counts as a JMU course.
+Fall and spring students register for a minimum of 16 Florence-based credit hours, which may require pre- and post-program instruction, (including a mandatory 3-credit course on modern Italy and a mandatory 1 credit of University Studies).
+Summer students register for 10 Florence-based credit hours (including three credits on modern Italy and one credit of University Studies 390).
+In addition, fall and spring students may take one independent study in their major under the supervision of a JMU faculty member and the prior approval of program director Charles Blake.

 Courses